Understanding Blue Doberman Syndrome

 Blue Doberman syndrome, also known as blue balding syndrome, or more generally, Color Mutant Alopecia, is a condition that affects blue Dobermans but can also be found in many other breeds with diluted coats.
 But exactly what is blue Doberman syndrome?

 The affected dog's coat may start turning dry and scaly and there may be several papules pustules.
 Presence of broken hairs may be noticed.
 Soon, there are bald areas that may be unsightly.
-The condition does not typically cause any itching, but occasionally, opportunistic secondary pyoderma may set in and cause pruritus if widespread, explains veterinary dermatologist Dr. Michele Rosenbaum.
+The condition does not typically cause any itching, but occasionally, opportunistic secondary pyoderma may set in and cause pruritus if widespread, according to veterinary dermatologist Dr. Michele Rosenbaum.

 Blue and fawn Doberman pinschers are highly predisposed to color dilution alopecia.
 The frequency of this condition can be as high as 93% in blues and 75% in fawns.— Ross Clark, DVM